MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ## POST requests:

  ### **/stats**
- returns the counts of how many times a string occoured.
+ Returns the counts of how many times a string occoured.
  It is not necessary to give any other stats for the specific dataset because only latitude and longitude and numbers.

 example: